adityameharia/ravel/cmd/ravel_cluster_admin/README.md

 - It has a http server to talk to the client and can take string,int,float,bool and json as values.

--It has the logic to decide which cluster a new replica will join.
+- It has the logic to decide which cluster a new replica will join.

 - It has the logic to shard the keys and values coming from the client -It keeps a track of partition id's assigned to the various members